feinheit/zipfelchappe/docs/index.rst

 zipfelchappe crowdfunding
 =========================

-Zipfelchappe is an open source crowdfunding platform.
+Zipfelchappe is an open source crowdfunding platform based on the django framework.
 Inspired by various crowdfunding pages like `kickstarter.com <http://kickstarter.com>`_, `fundable.com <http://fundable.com>`_, `indiegogo.com <http://indiegogo.com>`_
 and `wemakeit.ch <http://wemakeit.ch>`_, we try to offer the very same functionality and a little bit more.